SESSION OVERVIEW

 Z-SCORE TRAINING

-LENS TRAINING
+NEUROTHERAPY TRAINING

 You can think of EEG neurofeedback as exercise for the brain.
 Therefore, the body has used energy reserves during the session.
 Every client is asked to drink water and eat protein as soon as possible after the session to help refuel the body.
 We suggest the client pay close attention to their bodies and behavior in the hours and days immediately after the session.
 Most often, the clients feel only subtle, gradual changes, but can also experience brief tiredness, a feeling of being “wired” or irritated.
 All of this is feedback is shared with the therapist to help fine tune the treatment plan.